 Nominal-nominal relationships: Much work suggests that morphosyntactic rules that target nominals apply only when they are clausemates with other nominals.
 My work in this domain tries to determine the cross-linguistic shape of these rules, with a focus on languages which are not commonly considered to have such rules [such as Kikuyu], or on languages which display typologically unusual rules of this sort [such as Coahuilteco].

 Derived transparency effects: Syntactic rules are generally assumed to be bounded in their application: certain parts of a sentence block movement across them.
 This line of investigation looks at cases where this property of movement blockers disappears as the result of some other rule targeting the blocker.

 You can reach me at: kgbranan --- at --- nus dot edu dot sg

-How to know if something's in the way. in prep.
+How to know if something's in the way.
+Submitted.

 Licensing with Case: evidence from Kikuyu.
 Accepted with minor revisions.
 NLLT.

 Attraction at a distance: Ā-movement and Case.
 Linguistic Inquiry, 2018.

 The Left Edge Ban: a constraint restricting stress placement and possible word orders.
 Proceedings of NELS 50, 2020.